The Case of FBA as a DEX Processing Model: Welfare loss and liquidity provision

 \subsection{Welfare loss}

+This section compares FBA and CLOB under special cases and general conditions and ends with the main takeaways.

-\paragraph{Special cases} When there are no privately informed traders ($\player{pr} = 0$) but exists public information, FBA is strictly better than CLOB because the markup in FBA becomes zero while the markups for CLOB are still positive.
-As to be shown next in \cref{fig:pbpr} and \ref{fig:ipr}, FBA always has less welfare loss when $\player{pr}=0$.
-When there is no public information ($\player{pb} = 0$) but exists privately informed traders, FBA has positive markups that increase with $\player{pr}$.
-As mentioned in \cref{sec:clob}, the markups under CLOB tend to zero in the special scenario of small $\player{pr}$.
-This is also portrayed in \cref{fig:pbpr} where the markups for both processing models approach zero.
-Otherwise, the markup for CLOB also increases with $\player{pr}$.
+\paragraph{Special cases} When there are no privately informed traders ($\player{pr} = 0$) but there exists public information ($\player{pb} > 0$), FBA is strictly better than CLOB because the markup in FBA becomes zero while the markup in CLOB is still positive.
+As depicted in \cref{fig:pbpr} and \ref{fig:ipr}, FBA always suffers from less welfare loss when $\player{pr}=0$.
+When there is no public information